JvanKatwijk/swradio-8/README.md

-I dusted off the "old" pmsdr device, unfortunately my current laptop does not have a "line in" port, the old laptop has one, however while the sampling rate is 96k (or 192k), some studid internal filtering  limits the effective bandwidth to app 60k.
+I dusted off the "old" pmsdr device, unfortunately my current laptop does not have a "line in" port, the old laptop has one, however while the sampling rate is 96k (or 192k), some stupid internal filtering  limits the effective bandwidth to app 60k.
 However, as the picture shows.the DRM program from kuwait can be received and decoded.